Location: Historic Steelton Locust Street Steps

 Supermodel Pat Cleveland

-After surviving six decades in fashion, the legendary runway rebel diagnosed with colon cancer in 2019 a little over a week after walking Paris runway.
-The 5’10” beauty lives in Willingboro, New Jersey, with her husband, Paul van Ravenstein of 38 years.
+After a colon cancer diagnosis in 2019, Pat is still a fighter after surviving six decades in fashion.
+The 5’10” beauty lives in Willingboro, New Jersey, with her husband, Paul van Ravenstein, of 38 years.
 Stay well, Pat.

 As always, thank you for reading.
-Have a fantastic week stay safe, wear your mask, Corona is resurging.
+Have a fantastic week, stay safe, and wear your mask.
+Corona is resurging.

 Eugenia, Age of Grace